Gay San Jose

 Oráculo, Bar and Grill (Calle 11, Av 8 & 10, upstairs), nightly gay club, strippers, S&M/ erotic naked shows, darkroom, shows, performances, bear nights; above Pucho's.

 Pucho's (Calle 11, Av 8 & 10), late-night bar and disco men's club with raunchy strippers and go-go boys who get quite erotic in “anything goes” performances - especially on "Caligula" nights.
-Also hosts TicOsos bear parties.
+Also hosts TicOsos bear parties and Costa Rica Leather nights.

 Venue (Mall San Pedro, East Side), large dance club, open to all, but very gay friendly, with periodic circuit take-over dance parties.